Norwegian Refugee Council: History

 NRC is politically independent and has no religious affiliation.
 It is the only Norwegian organisation that specialises in international efforts to provide assistance, protection and durable solutions for people affected by displacement.
-NRC employs approximately 16,500 staff members and incentive workers in 32 countries throughout Africa, Asia, South America, Europe and the Middle East.
+NRC employs approximately 16,500 staff members and incentive workers in 40 countries throughout Africa, Asia, South America, Europe and the Middle East.
 The NRC headquarters is located in Oslo and has about 280 employees.
 Additionally the organisation has a presence in Brussels, Geneva, Washington, D.C., Berlin, London and Addis Ababa.

 NRC was established in 1946 under the name "Europahjelpen" ("Aid to Europe"), to assist refugees in Europe after World War II.
 In 1953, the organisation changed to its current name, Norwegian Refugee Council (NRC).
 Today NRC is organised as an independent, private foundation.

 NRC's primary focus is the provision of humanitarian aid during the emergency stage of a conflict or natural disaster.
 It pursues a holistic, rights-based approach that includes emergency relief and early recovery while promoting resilience and sustainable solutions for displacement.

 Jan Egeland took up the position as Secretary General in August 2013, replacing Elisabeth Rasmusson who was appointed to the position of Assistant Executive Director of the World Food Programme (WFP).

 Core activities

-Shelter: Emergency shelter, housing, schools and establishment of other forms of public infrastructure.
+Shelter and settlements: Emergency shelter, housing, schools and establishment of other forms of public infrastructure.

-Food Security: Distribution of food and non-food relief items.
+Livelihoods and food Security: Providing food assistance to prevent loss of life and to contribute to the rehabilitation of local food and market systems.
+Promoting livelihood strategies that protect, recover and strengthen individuals' and households' abilities to earn a living.

-Information, counselling and legal assistance (ICLA): Focus areas include housing, land and property rights, legal documentation, statelessness and refugee status procedures.
+Information, counselling and legal assistance (ICLA): Enabling people affected by displacement to claim and exercise their rights and to find lasting solutions.
+Focus areas include housing, land and property rights, legal documentation, statelessness and refugee status procedures.

-Water, sanitation and hygiene: Access to safe drinking water, sanitation and waste management facilities.
+Water, sanitation and hygiene (WASH): Providing access to, and promotion of, clean water and appropriate sanitation facilities.

-Education: Education programs targeted children and youth.
+Education: Education programmes targeted towards children and youth.

-Camp management: Coordination of services in refugee camps and IDP camps.
+Protection from violence: Help to ensure displaced people and communities are protected, by preventing and responding to violence, coercion, and actions taken by others to deny them their rights.